Zero Waste Zero Landfill

-Zambia is restructuring the Countries Debt status with IMF and once all procedures are put in place Alset Power Company Inc can also work on provision of USD $350 million for Four Zambia waste plant projects or USD $435 million for Five waste plants.
+Zambia is restructuring the Countries Debt status with IMF but we can also work on provision of USD $360 million for Four Zambia waste plant projects or USD $450 million for Five waste plants from Private Banks.

 No Government funding required & no payback by Government.
-Alset Power Company Inc. will have another agreement with the Government for Alset Power Company Inc. to pay back the funding.
+We will have another agreement with the Government for us to pay back the funding.
 Revenue share in each plant back to the Government.
-Also, USD $700 million for Solar Farms development in Zambia will be obtained from our bankers or the Green Climate Fund.
-We first propose the Four Waste plants development programme USD 350 million or USD $435 million followed immediately by a second ten x 50MW Solar Farm development programme – USD 700 million – Total for the two development programmes is USD 1.135 Billion to USD 1.21 Billion.
+Also, USD $500 million for Solar Farms & Solar Mini-Grids development in Zambia will be obtained from our bankers or the Green Climate Fund.
+We first propose the Four Waste plants development programme USD 360 million or Five waste plants US435 million & Our development programme for Zambia Solar Farms is commencing with 20MW then another 100MW and finally another 380MW.

 This website is meant as an aid to the Ministry of Green Economy, Government of Zambia to understand the project detail and funding offer being made.

-Support also given by PSECC Ltd & the University of Greenwich, London
+Facilitation & support also given by PSECC Ltd in the UK.

-We have been working with the Bright Future Project company in Zambia who have assisted in facilitation of these four or five large Waste-to-Energy plants (90MW total) & Ten 50MW Solar Farms to be built throughout Zambia.
+We have been working with the Bright Future Project company in Zambia who have assisted in facilitation of these four or five large Waste-to-Energy plants (90MW total) & 25x 20MW Solar Farms to be built throughout Zambia

-The transition into a Circular Economy – Adaptive Planning – Private Bank funding will be arranged once we obtain a good Power Purchase Agreement (PPA) – Feasibility study funding arranged through USTDA.
+The transition into a Circular Economy – Adaptive Planning – Private Bank funding will be arranged once we obtain a good Power Purchase Agreement (PPA) with CEC – Feasibility study funding arranged hopefully through USTDA.

-Also Climate Finance from the COP 26 could be arranged if required – FP080 / FP099 / FP168 being applied for – funding also for SME development from the new Compact Agreement between the UK Government & Zambian Government.
+Also Climate Finance Standard Chartered Bank or UKEF and possibly from the COP 26 could be arranged if required – FP080 / FP099 / FP168 being applied for – funding also for SME development from the new Compact Agreement between the UK Government & Zambian Government.